-VT Damascus: Today, Veterans Today working with Russian forces in Syria negotiated the release of the following individuals held hostage within Syria.
+VT Damascus: Today, VT working with Russian forces in Syria negotiated the release of the following individuals held hostage within Syria.
 This was an internal hostage exchange tied to a very strange story.

 VT met with Russian officials and outlined the release, on prisoners held by Damascus and 9 held by militants.
 The released were: (translated from Arabic)

 3. Lieutenant Ali in the name of the star